Sports Concussions: Physical, Mental, and Emotional Recovery

 Since that’s a lot of ground to cover, here’s an outline you can use to jump to the sections most relevant for you:

 If you’re experiencing symptoms that won’t resolve after a sports concussion, you’re not alone.
 95% of our patients experience statistically verified restoration of brain function.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 A concussion is a mild traumatic brain injury (mild TBI).
 It can result from a direct hit to the head, such as when a player gets hit in the head by a ball, but you don’t actually have to hit your head to have a concussion.
 A concussion can result from any action that causes the head to whip back or to the side suddenly, such as when a player gets jostled suddenly and falls but doesn’t actually hit their head.

-Some sports, such as football, are obviously high risk for concussions.
-However, the American Academy of Neurology reports that there are up to 3.8 million sports-related concussions in the United States each year, and they don’t all come from football.
+Some sports, such as football, are at high risk for concussions.
+However, the American Academy of Neurology reports that there are up to 3.8 million sports-related concussions in the United States each year, and they don’t all come from collision sports.

 Which Sports Have the Highest Rate of Concussions?